 Out of my five brand books, what precepts stand out as one of the top ten?
-Which are most critical “to do” tasks for someone charged with creating or managing a business?
+Which are the most critical “to do” tasks for someone charged with creating or managing a business?
 What do you need to know to excel at building a brand?
 Here is my top ten list:

 1. Treat brands as assets.

 Acceptance of the concept that brands are assets and have equity really changes not only branding and marketing but also business strategy.
 No longer is branding a subset of marketing to be managed as a communication problem.
 It becomes strategic, both reflecting and enabling the business strategy.
-Importantly, a brand is more than image and awareness—it also includes the size, the engagement and the loyalty level of the customer base.
+Importantly, a brand is more than image and awareness—it also includes the size, engagement and loyalty level of the customer base.
 That means that brand strategy needs to be developed in tandem with the business strategy, both need to be clear on the target market, the value proposition, and the investment priorities over time.

 2. Show the strategic pay-off of brand-building.

 Part of the challenge of getting brands accepted as strategic is to demonstrate that they pay off.
 Unlike tactical marketing which can demonstrate short-term results, the long-term effects of brand building are difficult to demonstrate.
-One way is to observe the success of a business strategy and show how dependent that strategy was on brand assets.
-Another is to use surrogates for long-term impact such as measures of customer loyalty.
-But it is reassuring to know that, on average, brand building does pay-off.
+One way is to observe the success of a business strategy and show how dependent that strategy was on-brand assets.
+Another is to use surrogates for the long-term impact such as measures of customer loyalty.
+But it is reassuring to know that, on average, brand building does pay off.
 I have conducted four studies with Professor Bob Jacobson of the University of Washington which explored the relationship between brand building and financial returns.
 Our study of brand equity and stock return is typical.
 A well-known fact in finance is that there is a strong relationship between earnings changes and stock prices.
 We found that the impact of building a brand on stock return was nearly as great as earnings, actually 70% as much effect.

 3. Recognize the richness of brands–go beyond the three-word phrase.

 Brand building starts with determining the aspirational associations, what associations should come to mind when the brand is cued.
 In general, this set should be from six to twelve associations.
-Of this set, two to four should be identified as the most important and the most able to drive effective marketing programs, and the most likely to resonate with customers.
-In the brand identity model, they are termed the core identity elements.
+Of this set, two to four should be identified as the most important and the ablest to drive effective marketing programs, and the most likely to resonate with customers.
+In the brand identity model, they have termed the core identity elements.
 There may be a unifying concept termed the brand essence that provides an umbrella summary of the brand’s thrust but in some cases, it just gets in the way.